BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 **SPECIAL RULES**

-Many Blades â€” *Hunter Orcs carry a variety of long knives, wicked swords and other, stranger weapons into battle.*
+Many Blades — *Hunter Orcs carry a variety of long knives, wicked swords and other, stranger weapons into battle.*

 Whilst they have the Infantry keyword, a model with this special rule receives +1 Attack.